 Think back to high school chemistry class and you may remember hearing about pH, which is the measure of the acidity or alkalinity of a solution.
 The pH scale ranges from 0, which is the most acidic, to 14, which is the most alkaline –with 7 considered neutral.
 In your body, your blood needs to be kept in a slightly alkaline range between 7.35 and 7.45.
 Normally your blood pH is tightly regulated and shifts only when a person is very sick.
 However, intercellular acidity, which is measured by urinary or saliva pH testing, can change significantly due to lifestyle, including things like diet, exercise, and sleep.
 Fortunately, the body has a unique “buffering” system that protects your blood’s pH to keep it in a safe range – but it does so at a cost.

 What can you do to rebalance your pH?
-All vegetables, but especially leafy greens, top the list.
-These foods provide potassium and other minerals in a low calorie package that has the net effect of helping to alkalinize the body.
+Eating all kinds of vegetables, but especially leafy greens tops the list.
+These foods provide potassium and other minerals in a low-calorie package that has the net effect of helping to alkalinize the body.
 Some fruits (but not fruit juice), and healthy fats, like olive or avocado oil, are also alkalizing.
 Many beans and legumes along with whole grains can be either neutral to moderately acidic.
 Sprouting beans and grains can change their properties, making them highly alkaline.
 The bottom line is that there is no substitute for green and sprouted foods to maintain one of the most important aspects of your cellular health.

 The goal is to eat about 75 to 80 percent alkalizing foods and about 20 to 25 percent acidifying foods.
-Including a high quality powdered greens drink as part of your routine can help you reach this goal.
-Choosing an item from our Kyo-Green® line can help you reach this goal.
-Kyo-Green Greens Blend, for example, contains barley and wheat grasses, FOS, cooked brown rice, chlorella and kelp, and provides an all-natural boost of energy.
-Kyo-Green Harvest Blend contains a wholesome blend of organic and naturally-sourced grasses, ancient grains, fruits, vegetable and herbal extracts, combined with nutrient dense Spirulina to support and protect your immune system.
+Including a high-quality powdered greens drink as part of your routine can help you reach this goal.
+Choosing an item from our Kyo-Green® line can help you reach this goal even quicker.
+Kyo-Green Greens Blend, for example, contains barley and wheat grasses, FOS, cooked brown rice, chlorella, and kelp, and provides an all-natural boost of energy.
+Kyo-Green Harvest Blend contains a wholesome blend of organic and naturally sourced grasses, ancient grains, fruits, vegetables, and herbal extracts, combined with nutrient-dense Spirulina to support and protect your immune system.
 Green drinks help increase your consumption of leafy greens, as well as other alkalizing superfoods like chlorella and spirulina.
 They also improve hydration and deliver essential vitamins, minerals, and antioxidants.
 When used on a regular basis, these drinks can support digestion and immunity while enhancing the body’s natural detoxification capabilities.
 It is one of the easiest, most convenient ways to support good health every day.

 This article is for informational purposes only.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.